 Tag: grace

-A girl with a disability danced — and showed me what real love looks like
+A dance that showed me what real love looks like

 I have friends who adopted a little girl from another country, and their child has some significant disabilities that require her to wear a brace on her leg.
 You would think that fitting braces for a child’s leg wouldn’t be a difficult thing, but it has actually been a long process that has been debilitating and painful for her.